Nagy-Abdallah/Kubernetes-with-Vargrant/README.md

 <img src="/Images/svc.png" >

-and a Horizential pod auto scaling min replicas 1 and max 10 based on workload.
+And a Horizential pod auto scaling min replicas 1 and max 10 based on workload.

 <img src="/Images/hpa.png" >

-and a secret for Postgresql Database to be encripted.
+And a secret for Postgresql Database to be encrypted.

 <img src="/Images/secret.png" >

-and a PrisitantVolume and a PrisitantVolumeClaim for Pstgresql DB to presist the Data.
+And a PrisitantVolume and a PrisitantVolumeClaim for Pstgresql DB to persist the Data.

 PV
 <img src="/Images/pv.png" >